walze/create-daml-app/README.md

 [Create React App](https://github.com/facebook/create-react-app).
-Regardless of these choices, all DAML specific aspects of the UI client are written in plain TypeScript and the UI framework should hence be easily replacable.
+Regardless of these choices, all DAML specific aspects of the UI client are written in plain TypeScript and the UI framework should hence be easily replaceable.

 ## Getting started

 Before you can run the application, you need to install the [DAML SDK](https://docs.daml.com/getting-started/installation.html) and [yarn](https://yarnpkg.com/en/docs/install) package manager for JavaScript.

 You can make a copy of this project either by clicking the "Use this template" button above or by cloning this repository directly via